josephamcdonald/NewzyNZ/README.md

 ### New Zealand "Newzys!"

-Newzy NZ is based upon the Newsy app!
+Newzy NZ is based upon the Newzy app!

 ## Getting Started